CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 On Android, make sure to use the Android SDK, [Android Studio](https://developer.android.com/studio/intro), and ensure compatibility with API level 21 or higher (Android 5.0 Lollipop), which covers most Android devices [\[2\]](https://capacitorjs.com/docs/v2/getting-started/dependencies).

 iOS dependencies are managed through the Podfile and .podspec, while Android uses Gradle for configuration.
-For example, misconfigured MLKit dependencies on either platform can lead to errors, highlighting the importance of accurate setup [\[4\]](https://ionic.zendesk.com/hc/en-us/articles/360037704753-Capacitor-Plugin-Development-Adding-iOS-podfile-dependencies).
+For example, misconfigured MLKit dependencies on either platform can lead to errors, highlighting the importance of accurate setup [\[4\]](https://ionic.zendesk.com/hc/en-us/articles/360037704753-React Native-Plugin-Development-Adding-iOS-podfile-dependencies).

 ## Step-by-Step Dependency Management